-As you prepare to evolve to the next stage in your career, you’ve already got a lot of your first bases covered.
+As you advance to the next stage in your career, you’ve already got a lot of bases covered.
 You’ve identified your signature voice, and you’ve developed a strategic, practical voice over business plan.
-Alas, one major barrier that may still stand between you and attaining professional status in the voice over industry is the quality of your home recording studio.
+Even so, one major barrier may still stand between you and achieving professional status in the voice over industry; the quality of your home recording studio.

 Over the years, the number of clients who prefer to hold live auditions and in-studio sessions has shrunk to a nearly unrecognizable size.
 Online marketplaces such as Voices.com have become the desired avenue for both clients and talent to connect with one another.
 Voice talent record their auditions from home, edit the recordings on their own software, and submit them online.
 The entire transaction, including artistic direction, script edits, and file uploads, often occurs without the client or talent ever meeting each other face to face.

-So, if you’re focusing the majority of your efforts on your vocal performance and that alone, then there may be a reason why you’re having trouble landing the voice over jobs you want: it’s because you haven’t put the work into upgrading your home recording studio.
+So, if you’re focusing the majority of your efforts on your vocal performance and that alone, then that may be the reason why you’re having trouble landing the voice over jobs you want.
+Put the necessary work into upgrading your home recording studio for better audio results.